Finn-Lab/Tax-Benchmarking/README.md

 ```
 ## mutate_seqs.py

-Script for generating simulated sequence data with a certain percentage of nucleotide substitutions.
+Python script for generating simulated sequence data with a certain percentage of nucleotide substitutions.

 <b>Usage:</b>
 ```